magelle/train_train/README.md

   - [V] Display the elements of the table
   - [V] Add modify and delete feature
   - [V] Test everything, we are not that rude !
-- [ ] Add interfaces on top of the Ecto CRUD
+- [V] Add interfaces on top of the Ecto CRUD
 - [ ] add event sourcing on top of CRUD
 - [ ] Learned skills to write a software which handle train ticket reservation
 - [ ] Do some load tests